tidepool-org/development/README.md

 tidepool start
 ```

 This will start the Tidepool services in the kubernetes cluster via Tilt.
-You will see a terminal UI open that will allow you to view the both the build status, build logs and container logs for all of the Tidepool services.
+You will see a terminal UI open that will allow you to view the build status, build logs and container logs for all of the Tidepool services.

 ### Stop the tidepool services